judeGibbons/accordion-menu/readme.md

 #Accordion menu created from static png provided.

+Moving on to the next stage, I have added css transitions to make the menus open and close smoothly rather than just appear.
+The transitions are a progressive enhancement feature so I haven't inserted browser prefixes which means that only IE10+ and modern browsers (other than Opera Mini and Android 4.4) are supported.
+(There are still some minor bugs with the implementation.)

 I have made the assumption that, if a triangle icon appears next to a menu item, that item contains a submenu but is not a link to a page itself, and if the icon doesn't appear then that item is a link to a page.
 This means